learnlearnin/learnlearnin.github.io/src/documents/foss.html.md

 Open Source is when software's code is available for anyone to see.
 But just seeing, is sometimes of no use.

 I believe that if the world were to use only free software, it would progress at a much faster rate than today.

+If you use an Android phone, you should consider "[freeing it from Google](/free-android/)"